Dragon Kiss/ Morks’ Reign

 ‘Behind the bar’ said the man, his voice coarse but not without an underlying note of compassion.
 However, with meaning he righted the upturned stein and carefully and deliberately removed it from Thrullys’ now empty table.

 The dwarf rolled back in his chair.
 His mouth opened and his jaw sank.
 Moisture sprang up under his eye lids.
-His heirloom, his prized hand gun that his fathers’ fathers’ father hand built whilst besieged by vile Skaven in Karak Bottkrak.
-So intricate and so well-crafted that if was priceless and could never be replicated or sold at any price.
+His heirloom, his prized hand gun that his fathers’ fathers’ father hand built whilst besieged by vile Ratmen in Mount Bottkrak.
+So intricate and so well-crafted was it that it was priceless and could never be replicated or sold at any price.
 Or so he thought.
 What could have possessed him?
 What manner of sorcery was this?
 That gun was his life, his heritage, his birth right!
 Him!
 And generations before him!
 His mentorship, his teaching.

 His addled mind scrambled for answers and his heart sped up.
-He immediately thought about ordering a flagon to help calm his nerves and clear his mind, but the thought of rifling through his pockets only to find them empty affronted his proud nature.
+He immediately thought about ordering a flagon to help calm his nerves and clear his mind.
+But for some reason he presupposed that on rifling through his pockets he’d only find them bare, which affronted his proud nature.
 But wait, he wasn’t a beggar, why was he thinking like this?
 You don’t become a street denizen after a mere night of revelry.
-Even if it was Bugmans’ he was drinking.
+Even if it was Grizzly Badger he’d been drinking.

 The barmen must have noticed his anxiety and plonked a foamy headed stein of ale in front of him.
 Thrulleys’ first reaction was of repulsion and nausea as his head reared away from it.

 ‘S’ on the house, Venger.
-But after that you’re going to have to move on’ again, that same surly tone, although with a lukewarm hint of morale fibre lubricating each syllable.
+But after that you’re going to have to move on,’ again, that same surly tone, although with a lukewarm hint of morale fibre lubricating each syllable.
+Consideration to his plight?

 The dwarf tried to focus on the mans’ earnest eyes.
 Failing, he slumped back then reached for the beer all the same.
 If he could he would have asked the man why he pitied him.
 Unaccustomed to human generosity and their mannerisms the words to express this felled his tongue short.